Last Updated on by

 Don’t miss my follow up post: How to find and use Pinterest Group Boards!

 How do you join?
 Usually, boards which are open to collaborators will have clear instructions.
 You’d have to follow the board owner and send a request via e-mail or DM on Pinterest.

-I currently belong to 100 group boards, of which 3 are ones I own.
-All three boards are open to collaborators, so check out the rules on each board below, follow me on Pinterest and send me a request to join.
+I currently belong to multiple group boards.
+Two of my group boards are open to collaborators, so check out the rules on each board below, follow me on Pinterest and send me a request to join.

 Whew, that was a long post!
 But, useful, right?
 I hope so.
 Here are a few things you can do to help me out, if you liked the post.

 Oh and if you still have any questions, feel free to ask away in the comments below.
 I’ll answer.

 *Want a totally free 7-step checklist for making pins that drive clicks to your website?
 I have JUST the thing for you!
 Sign up for my Newsletter and get access to my FREE Resource Library.

 *This post contains affiliate links.
 If you click and purchase an item, I earn a commission at no extra cost to you.
 You can read my complete Disclosure policy here.